-Remuneration is suggested, but not required, as follows:
+Remuneration is suggested, generally btween \$150 - 175 /week.

-- Middler student \$150/week - Senior student \$175/week

 Students register three times for FE 510 to receive the required 3 academic credits.

 Students may use CPE for two of the field education requirements.
 Students in CPE do not receive remuneration.
 All students are urged to check their own denominational requirements.
 Some require students to engage in CPE.